 Modern humans have been living in the Iberian Peninsula for many thousands of years.
 Before modern humans, the peninsula was inhabited for hundreds of thousands of years by other species of hominids.
-This all leads to a rich history that can get kind of complicated to keep track of from a DNA perspective.
+This all leads to a rich history that can get kind of complicated to understand completely.
+In this post, we’ll discuss the Iberian Peninsula people from a DNA perspective.

 My goal in sharing this information on this post is to help give you some ideas and historical context as to why you have Iberian Peninsula DNA showing up in your results.
 There is no one-size fits all answer that explains it for every test taker.
 You will have to look at your family tree, read about some history, and figure out what makes the most sense based on what you’ve learned.
 Sadly, many times none of us will know for sure.